 When you've reached that “final_final” edit, it’s time to share your finished work.

-While cloud storage and Dropbox Replay can be great for sharing a work in progress with collaborators, you’ll often want to send a copy, typically with a very large file size that’s too big for email.
+Cloud storage and Dropbox Replay can be great for sharing a work in progress with collaborators.
+But what about when you want to send a copy of a file instead or a very large file that’s too big for email?

 Dropbox Transfer is the ideal tool for sending large files, like video exports.
 Not only does it allow you to send up to 250 GB* of files at a time, but you also have a range of advanced customization and security controls at your fingertips, including: